 The first task to work on is the one you dread the most because you are more active and fresher in the morning.
 If responding to emails or social media replies isn’t tiresome or dreadful for you, then it shouldn’t be the first thing you do.
 Once you’ve completed the big task, you’ll feel motivated for the rest of the day.

 If you’ve been contemplating finishing up that proposal, it’s worth a reward once you’ve completed it.
 It will motivate you to complete even more tasks.
-You can tell yourself that you won’t watch episode 1 of the 3rd season of that favourite series of yours, until you complete a certain task.
+You can tell yourself that you won’t watch episode 1 of the 3rd season of that favorite series of yours until you complete a certain task.
 It will be fulfilling to watch it then.

 Lastly, remember that you are not a robot, you need breaks in between.
 The mind gets tired, and when that happens you can’t be productive; therefore, you need breaks in order to increase your productivity.